- Offers no contact surfaces for contamination

 - All seals are closed without gaps

-Wherever foodstuffs are being processed, hygiene is a top priority.
-To ensure compliance with hygiene standards, production facilities are treated with strong cleaning and disinfection agents under strict regulations.
-Cables, plugs and conduit glands are also subjected to severe loads and must withstand these aggressive media.
-But how can this be tested and what should you consider when selecting conduit glands and cables for the food industry?
+Wherever food products are being processed, hygiene is a top priority.
+To ensure compliance with hygiene standards, production facilities are treated with strong cleaning and disinfecting agents under strict regulations.
+Cables, connectors and cable glands are also subjected to severe loads and must withstand these aggressive agents.
+But how can this be tested and what should you consider when selecting cable glands and cables for the food industry?
 You can find this information and more in our article.

 What is ECOLAB®?

 ECOLAB® is a global leader in the development and marketing of high-quality products in the field of industrial cleaning and hygiene.
 For cleaning and disinfecting food and beverage technology processing equipment, ECOLAB® offers a full range of cleaning agents and EPA (U.S. Environmental Protection Agency) registered cleaners and disinfectants.
 These are suitable for cleaning in place (CIP), cleaning out of place (COP), outer foam or manual cleaning.

 ECOLAB® is not just a manufacturer of its own products, but also one of the leading standards institutes for hygiene-critical industrial sectors.
 Among other things, the company offers a testing service that enables cable manufacturers to certify their products.

 What is the ECOLAB® certificate / ECOLAB® certification?